 These oral blisters are one of the most common oral problems, and most people experience them at some point in their life.
-They're usually small, less than one-third of an inch in diameter and form on the inside surface of your cheeks, under the tongue or on your gums – if not on the tongue itself.
-The sores may be white or yellow in the center with a red border, as described by the Mayo Clinic, or start as painful red spots or bumps that develop into open ulcers.
+They're usually small - less than a third of an inch wide - and form on the inside surface of your cheeks, under the tongue or on your gums – if not on the tongue itself.
+According to the NHS, the sores usually appear inside the mouth, on the cheeks, lips, or tongue, and can change in size.

-Canker sores usually carry a general sense of discomfort.
+Mouth sores usually carry a general sense of discomfort.
 And although the pain usually goes away on its own in seven to 10 days, it can take three or more weeks for the ulcers themselves to heal.
-Canker sores can be caused by emotional stress, hormonal shifts, a lower immune system and Celiac disease.
+Mouth ulcers can be caused by emotional stress, hormonal shifts, a lower immune system, and Coeliac disease.
 If your mouth sores become infected, however, additional problems such as swollen lymph nodes can arise, so it's best to address mouth sores as early as possible to prevent an infection from worsening.
 See your doctor if you develop any of the following at the same time:

 - Joint pain

-Maintain good oral hygiene through daily brushing and flossing, and rinse your mouth with an antibacterial mouthwash such as Colgate® Peroxyl® Mouth Sore Rinse Alcohol-Free, whose bubbling properties clean the mouth gently while reducing the irritation to promote quicker healing.
+Maintain good oral hygiene through daily brushing and flossing, and rinse your mouth with an antibacterial mouthwash.

 Also known as thrush, candidiasis is an overgrowth of the Candida fungus, which grows naturally in your mouth.
 It develops whenever the bacteria protecting your oral tissues are compromised, either through the use of antibiotics, medication-induced dry mouth or ill-fitting dental appliances.
 Symptoms of oral thrush can include any of the following: